Are you looking for the best gaming PC build under 1000 to play your favorite games? In this article, we share the top build for this price range.

 The Corsair RM550x power supply is 80 Plus Gold certified which means that is has been proven to offer better efficiency and power consumption.

 This is a 550W power supply that is going to stay quiet and cool, even under the harshest of demands.
 The fan has been designed on a curve so that you are going to get optimal speed, cooling, and sound for your gaming PC PSU.

 For even quieter operation the Corsair RM550x PSU has a Zero RPM mode which will completely turn the fan off when the temperature is low enough.
 This means you can quietly go about your regular computer work when not doing anything demanding on the PC.

 Corsair has also kept minimalist builds in mind, as the modular cables are designed to take up less space and keep builds clean looking.

 You can find the PSU in similar builds we created, such as the PC build under $1500.

 Motherboard: MSI Arsenal Gaming AMD Ryzen B450 Tomahawk Max.

-This motherboard from AMD Ryzen looks very solid in a black design with white accenting throughout.
+This motherboard from MSI looks very solid in a black design with white accenting throughout.

-The AMD Ryzen B450 Tomahawk Max is designed to work with all generations of processors, 1st to 3rd, so you can have flexibility in your builds.
+The MSI B450 Tomahawk Max is designed to work with all generations of processors, 1st to 3rd, so you can have flexibility in your builds.
 Anything that uses Socket AM4 is going to be compatible.